 Values determine the roles people play in life, how they interact with others, and what career choices they make.
 A person who embraces cultural diversity may be best suited to a career helping others.
 Others may be less tolerant if their personal beliefs and values are influenced by their religion.
 In many cases, the society, state and country a person belongs to often determines what is ethically and morally correct.

 Research is vital to the existence of I/O psychology.
 Research is either conducted in a laboratory or in the field.
 Applying the research to the workplace is the role of a practitioner in I/O psychology, although these psychologists often conduct research of their own.
 I/O psychologists in the academic setting also conduct research and publish articles in industry journals.
 It is the findings of these studies that I/O psychologists use to devise new concepts applicable to business environments.

 Research designs vary depending on the subject.
 Some research is purely observational, while other research can take the form of a questionnaire.
 Some studies continue over a long period and are known as longitudinal studies.
-A longitudinal study measures the occurrence of something at its beginning and will measure again periodically, and at the end of the prescribed time allocated for the study.
+A longitudinal study measures the occurrence of something at its beginning and will measure again periodically and at the end of the prescribed time allocated for the study.

 Descriptive statistics offers a method for reducing the amount of data to a summary from which conclusions result (Spector, 2008, p.
 39).
 Another method of measurement is known as inferential statistics.
 Inferential statistics allow the researcher to make predictions about a much larger number of subjects than the number tested.
-It is possible to generalize about a large group of individuals based on probability that is calculated using statistical tests (Spector, 2008).
-It is often not practical or possible to test masses of individuals and interpret that data, therefore, statistical testing is useful in such cases.
+It is possible to generalize about a large group of individuals based on the probability that is calculated using statistical tests (Spector, 2008).
+It is often not practical or possible to test masses of individuals and interpret that data; therefore, statistical testing is useful in such cases.